 - It’s important that once you add the flour and leaveners, you mix until just combined.

-- Over-mixing will cause tunnels in your final product.
+- PRO-Tip: Do not overmix the batter.
+Over-mixing will cause tunnels in your final product.
 In muffins, the domes will be peaked instead of rounded.
 So don’t use a mixer, but instead, a wooden spoon or rubber spatula.

 - The same batter can be used to make muffins.
 Just adjust the baking time.